 Desired Certifications or Qualifications

-• Must have the ability to work well with people in crisis and to assess and prioritize clients’ needs; must have the desire and ability to advocate for individuals experiencing poverty and involved in the criminal justice system.
+• Must have the ability to work well with people in crisis and to assess and prioritize clients’ needs; must have the desire and ability to advocate for justice-involved individuals experiencing poverty.

 • Must have the necessary computer skills to accomplish duties (strong keyboarding, knowledge of Microsoft Office, ability to learn & document in Agency database, etc.).

-• Must have strong written and oral communication skills, including competency in proofreading & editing, grammar, punctuation, and spelling; must be able to read and assess complex documents & to complete paperwork thoroughly and accurately.
+• Must have strong written and verbal communication skills, including competency in proofreading, grammar, punctuation, spelling, and comprehension.

 • Must have well-developed organizational & time management skills, sound judgment, and ability to perform duties under pressure.